 Importance of Brand Reputation.
 With the increasing scale of digital media channels, advertisers are placing a greater emphasis on understanding where their ads are placed and the content with which it is presented.
 Context of ad placement has become as important to a brand as the content of the ad itself.
-Determining the context and content of a web page, streaming video or social post is more complex than verifying a keyword or article headline and often varies minute-by-minute.
-This challenge is further complicated by a significant increase in user-generated content, as ad spend on social platforms continues to expand.
 According to a study that we commissioned with The Harris Poll, nearly two-thirds of consumers expressed that they would stop using a brand or product that advertises next to false, objectionable or inflammatory content.
 More than ever, advertisers are being held accountable for brand and content alignment.
 In response, advertisers are adopting scalable, sophisticated brand suitability solutions to ensure effective use of their global digital media spend.

 Desire to Improve Media Quality and Effectiveness.
 The significant growth in digital advertising has resulted in wasted ad spend due to ads that are never seen as a result of continually evolving ad fraud activities, including bots, fake clicks and fraudulent web sites.
 New and sophisticated schemes, particularly across emerging channels such as CTV and mobile in-app, are uncovered each day.
-We have identified over 19,000 fraudulent CTV/mobile apps as of December 31, 2022.
+We have identified nearly 20,000 fraudulent CTV/mobile apps as of December 31, 2023.
 In addition, even when an ad is verified to be fraud-free, there is no certainty that it is actually viewable.
 To combat these issues, advertisers, digital publishers and media platforms rely on robust measurement solutions to validate the performance of their marketing campaigns and ensure that they are only paying for verified ads.

 Rising Adoption of Independent, Cookie-Less, Cross-Platform Solutions.
 The proliferation of digital channels, formats and devices has made it more difficult for advertisers to measure campaign performance across all platforms.
 This measurement has been further complicated by recent moves by some large device manufacturers and certain closed platforms, which are often referred to as "walled gardens," to restrict cookie and identifier-based data sharing.
 As a result, advertisers are increasingly adopting full-suite solutions that are not dependent on cookies or cross-site individual-level data trackers and can be used seamlessly across devices, the open web and the walled gardens.
-Point solutions that only deliver single metrics, often on a limited amount of media, and which are based on challenged data aggregation methods, continue to lose traction with advertisers.
-This has created a growing demand for independent, third-party providers that provide accredited and unified data analytics that improve the transparency and effectiveness of digital ad spend across the entire ecosystem without relying on cookies.